Olympus 40-150mm f/4-5.6 ED M.Zuiko Digital

 Very good optics.
 Small and light.
 Works well with my 2 element Canon Close-up lens.

 A handy little lens with surprisingly good optics.
 It is fully suitable for critical use at all its focal lengths.
-There is some reduction in contrast at 150mm.
+Contrast is not particularly high and reduces a bit towards 150mm.
 I don't particularly care about the plastic mount, but the construction feels nasty and the zoom doesn't turn smoothly.
+I later bought an earlier example of this lens, before it was restyled, and that lens has a smoother zoom and optics which produce identical results for me.

 With my Lumix GX80 camera I compared it with the Lumix 45-150 OIS lens and had a slight preference for the optics of this one, which also - believe it or not - focused more consistently and with less hesitation than the Lumix, which was, however, smoother to operate.